teabow/aero.js-observe-extension/README.md

 ###Oject.observe encapsulation introducing easy data-binding
 <br/>
 To see how it works just run the sample.
+Documentation coming soon.